Do my online forms need to be HIPAA-Compliant if they don’t ask for medical information?

 The only case where this could be considered possibly under the HIPAA radar (again, please consult your lawyer) is if:

-1. Your insecure form has a clear section where it advises the users of the risks of submitting their data via this form
+1. Your insecure form has a clear section advising the users of the risks of submitting their data via this form.

-2. That warning is understandable to most laypeople without further explanation
+2. That warning is understandable to most laypeople without further explanation.

-3. They have to check a box (or maybe sign their name) to consent to the submission of that form
+3. They must check a box (or sign their name) to consent to the insecure form transmission.

 4. You may need to show that they understood and agreed to the risks and didn’t just click without reading.